gdoumenc/coworks/docs/index.rst

   Implemented over AWS Step Function, this kind of microservice allows non programmer to construct functional business workflows.

-  Here are some examples of business services in CoWorks :
+  Here are some examples of business services in Coworks :

     * Invoicing Process
     * Automated Dashbords